Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Up to Eleven in "Heads Up", when he's putting up signs for a prayer circle later that day, and Rick tears them down nonchalantly.
 At this point, Rick's made Gabriel his bitch.

-- After taking a huge level in badass in "Start to Finish" and "No Way Out", it seems that he's finally earned the group's respect.
+- After taking a huge level in badass in "Start to Finish" and "No Way Out", he's finally earned the group's respect.
 Rick originally plans to leave Judith with Gabriel when they visit the Hilltop in "Knots Untie", and the two are shown joking around before they storm the Saviors' compound in "Not Tomorrow Yet."
 By the Season 6 finale, Rick actually leaves him in charge of Alexandria in his absence.

 - Pushed to it's logical extremes in the Season 6 opener, where Rick doesn't even want him burying bodies.
 And when Gabriel offers his help with the group's walker-control plan, Rick shuts him down without even looking at him.

-- Friend to All Children: After defrosting, Gabriel is trusted to babysit Judith.
-Which is a job he seems to cherish very much.
+- Friend to All Children: After defrosting, Gabriel is trusted to babysit Judith, which is a job he seems to cherish very much.

 - Gentle Giant: Surprisingly proves himself so when he's able to lift a walker off the ground stock-armed, but is unable to finish it off.